xspec/xspec/docs/testing-xproc.md

 7. Can't verify informational messages that go to the console (e.g., `@message`).
 You can verify dynamic errors, though.
 8. If a step has `use-when` on any child `<p:input>` element, XSpec doesn't know whether that input port is actually part of the step.
 Not sure if this limitation can be removed; for now, XSpec displays a warning and proceeds as if the `use-when` expression is true.
 9. Can't specify configuration of the XProc processor on a per-scenario basis.
+10. Can't provide a value for a static XProc option.

 ## Vocabulary and Markup Design